Help us better understand the long-term effects of COVID.

 If you or someone in your family has had COVID, or are feeling the long term effects of COVID, you might be able to help us understand more about it and treat it.
 Even if you have not had COVID, you might be able to help.

 About the PNW Consortium

 As part of a massive nationwide effort to understand long COVID, Institute for Systems Biology (ISB) is leading a multi-site consortium as part of RECOVER.
-The regional consortium is made up of ISB, University of Washington, Swedish Medical Center and Providence — with more study sites coming soon.
+The regional consortium is made up of ISB, University of Washington, Swedish Medical Center, Cedars-Sinai and Providence.

 We're part of a nationwide study to support research on the long-term effects of COVID-19.